futurehomeno/fimp-api/README.md

 ```
 ### Virtual meter service

 This service enables a device to report accumulated consumption in case it does not have its own metering capabilities (eg. a relay with output binary switch service or thermostat).
-Thanks to the service accumulated consumption is calculated based on manually provided consumption in a unit of time (eg. watts, m3/h).
-A device shall calculate cumulated consumption at every state's change, mode change and at least every interval value - 30 minutes by default.
-When this service is added on a device, appropriate metering service is created (eg. meter_elec, meter_water) and a device starts to send measurements.
+Thanks to the service accumulated consumption is calculated based on manually provided consumption per unit of time (eg. watts, m3/h).
+The service shall calculate cumulated consumption at every state's change, mode change and at least every interval value.
+When this service is added on a device, appropriate metering service is created (eg. meter_elec, meter_water) and the service starts to send measurements.

 #### Service names